Recollections: A Long Walk

 “Swearing!
 Hellfire and damnation!
 There, that’s your swearing!” and he laughed, and she laughed, and so did I.

 I stayed four or five days that time.
 There are so many astonishing memories from that short visit, and I will parse a few out in subsequent posts.
-I returned in the spring of 1975 and stayed another few days.
+On my second trip, I returned to Gaic in the spring of 1975 and stayed another few days.
 Electricity had arrived.
 There was a road in the village, vehicle-worthy, but a short way out of town it lost itself in the ruggedness of the terrain.

 “They didn’t ask if we wanted to go anywhere,” mused Pete, “and they didn’t make it possible for us to go, even if we’d wanted to.”